 The Company agrees with the Client:

-- In the event the Company takes steps to recover any Service Charges and/or Administration Charges due and unpaid by the Client to the Company, the Client shall pay to the Company the Company’s costs (including administrative costs) of taking such steps.
-The Client undertakes that it will at all times be responsible for all costs and expenses incurred by the Company, including but not limited to, Court fees, interest and administrative fees in recovering from the Client any Service Charges due and unpaid from the Client to the Company.
+5.1.
+In the event the Company takes steps to recover any Service Charges due and unpaid by the Client to the Company, the Client shall pay to the Company the Company’s costs (including administrative costs) of taking such steps.
+The Client undertakes that it will at all times be responsible for all costs and expenses incurred by the Company, including but not limited to, Court fees, interest and debt recovery agents administrative fees in recovering from the Client any Service Charges due and unpaid from the Client to the Company.

 The Client agrees with the company: